-- o Broker shares held for customer accounts, even though the broker has not received voting instructions, are usually represented at shareholder meetings and are counted for quorum purposes so long as there is at least one "routine" item to be voted upon at the meeting on which such shares are permitted to vote.
+- Actions to Take - Broker shares held for customer accounts, even though the broker has not received voting instructions, are usually represented at shareholder meetings and are counted for quorum purposes so long as there is at least one "routine" item to be voted upon at the meeting on which such shares are permitted to vote.
 Companies that have a large number of retail investors may face problems achieving a quorum at meetings unless there is a routine matter on the agenda.
 This past season, though uninstructed voting on the election of uncontested elections was, for the first time, not permitted by the NYSE, the ratification of auditors was still considered a routine item under NYSE Rule 452.
-We expect that, to help ensure that meeting quorums can be achieved, the SEC will not use its new authority to deem ratification of auditors a "significant matter." - O Those companies having a significant retail shareholder base that have adopted the "notice-only" alternative available under the SEC's e-proxy rules -- under which companies refer shareholders to proxy materials available online rather than physically delivering hard copies -- may wish to reconsider use of this alternative given the significant drop in voting participation by retail investors that has been associated with the "notice-only" option.
-Companies may wish to provide traditional "full set delivery" for retail shareholders, and use "notice-only" for institutional investors. - O Consider undertaking extra solicitation efforts to encourage retail shareholders to vote, including lengthening the solicitation period and providing incentives in a "get out the vote" campaign.
+We expect that, to help ensure that meeting quorums can be achieved, the SEC will not use its new authority to deem ratification of auditors a "significant matter." - Those companies having a significant retail shareholder base that have adopted the "notice-only" alternative available under the SEC's e-proxy rules under which companies refer shareholders to proxy materials available online rather than physically delivering hard copies may wish to reconsider use of this alternative given the significant drop in voting participation by retail investors that has been associated with the "notice-only" option.
+Companies may wish to provide traditional "full set delivery" for retail shareholders, and use "notice-only" for institutional investors. - Consider undertaking extra solicitation efforts to encourage retail shareholders to vote, including lengthening the solicitation period and providing incentives in a "get out the vote" campaign.
 For example, Prudential Financial, Inc. encouraged greater shareholder voting at its 2010 annual meeting by offering to plant a tree for or send an eco-friendly bag to each shareholder who voted.
-The initiative was reported to be a success -- the number of registered shareholders voting at the 2010 meeting increased by 23% compared to 2009, and 68,000 registered shareholders voted in 2010 who did not vote in 2009.
+The initiative was reported to be a success the number of registered shareholders voting at the 2010 meeting increased by 23% compared to 2009, and 68,000 registered shareholders voted in 2010 who did not vote in 2009.14 performance provision could have far-ranging disclosure implications but, alternatively, could turn out to be relatively straightforward to prepare.
+The pay equity requirement looks deceptively simple but is fraught with compliance difficulties.